SimonCropp/GraphQL.Validation/readme.md

 ```
 <sup><a href='/src/SampleWeb/Query.cs#L4-L31' title='File snippet `getvalidatedargument` was extracted from'>snippet source</a> | <a href='#snippet-getvalidatedargument' title='Navigate to start of snippet `getvalidatedargument`'>anchor</a></sup>
 <!-- endsnippet -->

+### Difference from IValidationRule

+The validation implemented in this project has nothing to do with the validation of the incoming GraphQL
+request, which is described in the [official specification](http://spec.graphql.org/June2018/#sec-Validation).
+[GraphQL.NET](https://github.com/graphql-dotnet/graphql-dotnet) has a concept of [validation rules](https://github.com/graphql-dotnet/graphql-dotnet/blob/master/src/GraphQL/Validation/IValidationRule.cs)
+that would work **before** request execution stage.
+In this project validation occurs for input arguments
+**at the request execution stage**.
+This additional validation complements but does not replace the standard
+set of validation rules.

 ## Testing